 About the Heart Truth®

-The National Heart, Lung, and Blood Institute launched The Heart Truth®, a national health education program, to raise awareness about heart disease as the leading cause of death in women.
-The program introduced the Red Dress® as the national symbol for women and heart disease awareness to bring greater visibility to risk factors and educate and motivate women to take action to be heart healthy.
-Upon initial launch in 2002, the program targeted women ages 40-60 with a special focus on women of color.
-Over the last two decades, awareness has increased but heart disease remains the leading cause of death for all Americans.
-Recently, The Heart Truth® has shifted its focus to target younger women and other populations vulnerable to heart disease.
+The National Heart, Lung, and Blood Institute (NHLBI) created The Heart Truth® in 2002.
+It is the first federally-sponsored national health education program designed to raise awareness about heart disease as the leading cause of death in women.
+In 2003, NHLBI introduced the Red Dress® as the national symbol for women and heart disease to bring greater visibility to risk factors and educate and motivate women to take action to protect their hearts.
+Initially, the program targeted women ages 40-60 with a special focus on women of color.
+Over the last two decades, awareness about heart disease has increased, but heart disease remains the leading cause of death for all Americans and disproportionately affects certain populations.

 The Heart Truth® established its Healthy Hearts Network, a partnership network of national organizations with local affiliates, state and federal agencies, and academic, civic and nonprofit institutions with a demonstrated interest in heart health, to expand its reach into local communities and collaborate with health and community professionals on heart health education initiatives.